magomimmo/modern-cljs/doc/tutorial-13.md

   ;; other code follows
 ```

-As you can seed we added three namesspaces to the `:crossovers` option:
+As you can seed we added three namespaces to the `:crossovers` option:

 * `valip.core` namespace which includes the portable CLJ/CLJS core code
-  of the `valip` library;
+  of the library;
 * `valip.predicates` namespace which includes the portable CLJ/CLJS code
   where the portable `predicates` are defined;
 * `modern-cljs.login.validators` namespace which includes the validator